 Another great tool can be a physical budget planner, like the mini books, or folios.
 These planners help guide you down a path, and can be a great resource to help broaden your financial perspective!

 The simple monthly budget planner is as simple & easy as it gets in regards to a printable budget planner.
 You take income minus savings, minus debt repayments, minus the items you must spend, and then you have your discretionary spending.

 There aren’t any preset spending categories to confuse you or add fluff.
-The main point being you lead the way with specific expenditures and savings buckets!
+The main point being you lead the way with specific expenditures and savings goals!

 All you need to do is make sure that the bottom left-hand section, the Monthly Budget Snapshop, has a positive number (or $0) as the last number in the actual column.

 Earlier, I mentioned financial goals, and if you have those, you most likely will need to be saving money.
 My very favorite way to save money is through sinking funds!
 One of the easiest ways to do this is through cash envelopes!

 In a nutshell, you say, “I want to go on vacation.”
 So each payday, you portion out a set amount of money directly into your vacation fund (a separate bank account ideally).
 Then in a few months or a year, depending on where you want to go, you will have the money saved!
 Sinking Funds use a Pay Yourself First model, as you pay your sinking funds before paying any discretionary bills.
 Here, your goals are your most important financial obligation!

 The cash envelope printable budget planner for sinking funds considers this.
 The very first section, after your income, are your SF’s!
 This is important, as you want your must spends at the top of the list (while there’s money left), and then the least important expenses are down at the bottom of the list.
 If you need someplace to separate out your money right now, you can find some DIY cash envelope templates and make some right now!
 Or use a great savings tracker so you know where you’re at with your savings goal.